bkryza/decorest/README.rst

         """Add a new pet to the store"""

-The above code will automatically stringify the dictionary provided as value of 'pet' argument using :py:`json.dumps()` function.
+The above code will automatically stringify the dictionary provided as value of :py:`pet` argument using :py:`json.dumps()` function.

 @on
 ~~~

-By default the request method will not return requests_ response object,
+By default the request method will not return requests_ or httpx_ response object,
 but the response will depend on the content type of the response.

 In case the HTTP request succeeds the following results are expected: